BinkoBanko/BinkoBot/README.md

 - `REPLIT` – set to `1` when running on Replit so the keep-alive web server starts.
 - `LEGACY_MODE` – set to `1` to enable some legacy prefix commands such as `!ping`.
 - `ANALYTICS_ENABLED` – set to `0` to disable command usage analytics.
+- `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` – optional.
+Required if you
+  want to play Spotify track links through the new music player.

 You can export these variables in your shell or simply place them in an `.env` file.
 `main.py` automatically loads this file using `python-dotenv` on startup.